ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/syllabus-data-abstraction.md

 #### Course Attendance

-It is mandatory for all students to attend the assigned course sessions.
+It is mandatory for all students to attend the course sessions.
 If, due to extenuating circumstances, you will not be able to attend a session, then, whenever possible, please communicate with the instructor at least one week in advance to describe your situation.
 Students who have any signs of illness should not attend any in-person course sessions.